fasmat/gocover-cobertura/README.md

 Some flags can be passed (each flag should only be used once):

+- `-h`

+  show help

+- `-f FILENAME`

+  The relative or absolute path to coverage file that should be converted (default: stdin)

+- `-o FILENAME`

+  The relative or absolute path to output file for the cobertura report (default: stdout)

 - `-by-files`

   Code coverage is organized by class by default.
 This flag organizes code